-FilipeVaz Pinto is vice president of the Commercial Arbitration Centre of the Portuguese Chamber of Commerce and Industry, a member of the International Chamber of Commerce (ICC) Arbitration Commission, as well as of the Executive Commission of the Portuguese Committee of ICC.
-He is also vice president of the General Assembly of the Portuguese Arbitration Association.
+Until recently, Filipe Vaz Pinto was a vice president of the Commercial Arbitration Centre of the Portuguese Chamber of Commerce and Industry and is now a board member of the Portuguese Arbitration Association and of the International Chamber of Commerce (ICC) Arbitration Commission, as well as of the Executive Commission of the Portuguese Committee of ICC.

-He regularly participates as lecturer in postgraduate courses on arbitration and participates as speaker in seminars and conferences.
+He regularly participates as a lecturer in postgraduate courses on arbitration and participates as a speaker in seminars and conferences.

-In 2015, Filipe was awarded with the '40 under Forty Award' organised by Iberian Lawyer, which distinguishes 40 lawyers under the age of 40 in Portugal and Spain.
+He is listed by Who's Who Legal: Arbitration as 'Future Leader (Partner)'.
+In 2015, Filipe Vaz Pinto was awarded with the '40 under 40 award', organised by Iberian Lawyer, which distinguishes 40 lawyers under the age of 40 in Portugal and Spain.

-Joana Galvão TelesMorais Leitão, Galvão Teles, Soares da Silva & Associados
+Joana Galvão Teles Morais Leitão, Galvão Teles, Soares da Silva & Associados

-Joana Galvão Teles joined the firm in 2005.
-She is a managing associate and a member of the dispute resolution team, working in litigation and, essentially, in arbitration, including international arbitration and acting in a variety of industry sectors, including banking, construction, defence, energy, food and beverage, infrastructures, insurance, media and advertising, mining, public-private partnerships, transfers of technology, among others.
+Joana Galvão Teles is a managing associate and a member of the dispute resolution team, working in litigation and, essen-tially, in arbitration, including international arbitration and acting in a variety of industry sectors, including banking, con-struction, energy, infrastructures, insurance, public-private partnerships, transfers of technology, among others.

-She participates, as counsel and as co-counsel with other foreign teams, in several international and national, institutional and ad hoc arbitrations (ICC, the Arbitration Centre of the Portuguese Chamber of Commerce and Industry and several ad hoc international and national arbitrations) for international and national clients.
+She participates, as counsel and as co-counsel with other foreign teams, in several international and national, institu-tional and ad hoc arbitrations (ICC, the Arbitration Centre of the Portuguese Chamber of Commerce and Industry and several ad hoc international and national arbitrations) for international and national clients.

-Joana is member of Morais Leitão's Africa team, actively participating in international arbitrations and also in the negotiation and inclusion of arbitration clauses in Mozambique and in Angola, acting for international clients.
+Joana is a member of Morais Leitão's Africa team, actively participating in international arbitrations and also in the nego-tiation and inclusion of arbitration clauses in Mozambique and in Angola, acting for international clients.

-She regularly participates as lecturer in postgraduate courses on arbitration and as speaker in several seminars and conferences in the field of arbitration.
+She regularly participates as lecturer in postgraduate courses on arbitration and as speaker in several seminars and confer-ences in the field of arbitration.